mattermost/docs/source/playbooks/get-started-with-playbooks.rst

 Lastly, if you're unsure which option to choose, take a look at the **Learn how to use playbooks** template.
 This template breaks down the components of a playbook and you can also start a test run to see how everything fits together.
 If you're taking this option, you can stop reading here and enjoy the test run.

-When you get started with Playbooks, it helps if you have a repeatable process in mind so you can apply what you know in order to get the most out of playbooks.
-For this document, we're going to refer to an incident response playbook and discuss the moving parts of its playbook.
+When you get started with Playbooks, it helps to have a repeatable process in mind up front.
+As a working example, we'll refer to an incident response playbook and discuss its moving parts.

 Choose a template
 -----------------